Medical Schools with DEI Offices

 Office of Diversity, Equity & Belonging

-“We are charged with the critical work of diversifying the College’s students, staff and faculty, creating an equitable environment, and ensuring all College community members feel a sense of belonging.”
+“The Diversity, Equity and Belonging staff are charged with the critical work of diversifying the college’s students and workforce, creating an equitable environment, and ensuring all feel a sense of belonging.”

 Office of Inclusive Excellence